Last updated: May 6, 2026

 Best local office to call if the online system fails

 For most seniors, the best first number is still the statewide HCA line: 1-800-283-4465.
-That is because the official field office list shows the same phone number for many county offices.
-In other words, the local office finder is most useful for address, lobby hours, and county resource lists, not for finding a different call center.
+Many county offices use that same phone number.
+The local office finder is most useful for address, lobby hours, and county resource lists, not for finding a different call center.

 How to apply or use without wasting time

 - Decide which doorway you need.
-For most seniors, that is YES.NM.GOV.
+For most seniors, that is YesNM.
 For child support or marketplace insurance, use the separate portal.

 - Gather proof first.
 Do not start cold if you can help it.